bsless/clj-fast/README.md

 ### Get in

-- `fast-get-in-inline`: given that all keys are written as explicit arguments and not a sequence, `get-in` can be expanded into a series of `get`s.
+- `inline-get-in`: given that all keys are written as explicit arguments and not a sequence, `get-in` can be expanded into a series of `get`s.

 ### select-keys